 4.8 Data Storage and Availability

 In general, the PortPlus notification sent from the national SSN to the Central SSN contains limited information.
-The full information is available by the National SSN system upon request (i.e. details about HAZMAT, Security and bunkers)27.
-The waste details, unlike other groups, must be provided as part of PortPlus notifications.
+The full information is available by the National SSN system upon request (i.e. details about HAZMAT, Security,